This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Buy this if your baby has fragrance allergies or eczema and you need a completely unscented wash.
-Skip it if you prefer a thick, lathery bath product.
+Buy this if your baby has fragrance allergies or extreme sensitivity and you want an affordable, no-fuss wash.
+Skip it if you prefer a rich lather or need a product with zero reported reactions for every baby.

 Check Latest Price